aagb1884/capstone_project/README.md

 ## MVP

 1. A working app where users can log in, search for a book, rate it out of five on a number of criteria, and add a book to the database.
-2. An above average README on my Github repo so that anyone can download and run it (including clear description, screenshot, step-by-step installing instructions) - NB.
-This step very much a work in progress.
+2. An above average README on my Github repo so that anyone can download and run it (including clear description, screenshot, step-by-step installing instructions).

 ## What I achieved